martinpallmann/akka-persistence-riak/README.md

 ### Activation

-To activate the journal plugin, add the following line to `application.conf`:
+To activate the journal plugin, add the following lines to `application.conf`:

     akka.persistence.journal.plugin = "akka-persistence-riak-async.journal"
+    akka-persistence-riak-async.journal.class = "docs.persistence.MyJournal"

 You also need to configure the riak hosts:

-    akka-persistence-riak-async.journal.nodes = ["127.0.0.1"]
+    akka-persistence-riak-async.nodes = ["127.0.0.1"]